 HOW TO GROW FROM SEEDS

 Full sun to partial shade and dry, well-drained soil is perfect for growing Hyssop.
-Prior to planting, work in plenty of organic matter, such as compost or aged animal manure.
-It is also helpful to add a light application of organic fertilizer to the planting hole.
+Make sure the soil is rich in organic matter, such as compost or aged animal manure, before you plant.
+You may also need to lighten the planting hole with an organic fertilizer application.
 Sow seeds indoors just beneath the surface of the soil 8-10 weeks before the last frost.
-Germinate at 15-20°C. Germination should take place after a week to 10 days.
-Transplant out in the spring after the last frost.
-Set plants 1-2 feet apart
+Germinate at 15-20°C. After a week or 10 days, the seeds should germinate.
+Once the last frost has passed, transplant the plants out the following spring.
+Plants should be set at a distance of 1-2 feet

 CARE AFTER GERMINATION

-Hyssop plant needs a little care for a good result.
+You need to take good care of your hyssop plant.
 Allow the soil to completely dry out between waterings, and then soak the soil completely through.
-Hyssop plants do not need to be pruned, but they can be trimmed during the growing season to maintain a neat shape.
+In the growing season, Hyssop plants can be trimmed to maintain a neat shape without pruning.
 Cut the plants back completely during early spring.
-Pruning to the first set of leaves after flowering will create a more compact plant and better flowering in the following year.
+A plant will be more compact and flower better in the following year when its leaves are pruned to the first set after flowering.
 So it's your choice whether to prune or not.

 HOW TO HARVEST AND STORE

 The aromatic bushy plant with small leaves and blue flowers.
 It is 55cm high and has a bitter taste and is in your garden.
 If you need young leaves or stems, harvest them as needed.
 Optimal flavor is achieved when the dew has dried in the morning.
 Leaves should not be washed or the aromatic oils will be lost.
 Hyssop is best used fresh, but can also be frozen or dried and stored in plastic bags.
 In a well-ventilated, dark room, hang the cuttings upside down in small bundles until they are dry.
 Leaves should be separated from stems and stored whole when dry.
 Prior to use, crush, or grind.